shriy14/College-Club-Management-System/README.md

 1. Clone the repository to your local machine.
 2. Import the project into your preferred IDE (Eclipse, IntelliJ, etc.).
-3. Set up the required dependencies and configurations (Java, Spring Boot, Maven).
+3. Set up the required dependencies and configurations like the sql database connection(Java, Spring Boot, Maven).
 4. Run the application locally using the embedded server provided by Spring Boot.
 5. Access the application through your browser using the specified port (usually `localhost:8080`).